The State of Louisiana dedicated webpage for organizations directly responding to SW Louisiana.

 Mercy Chefs, which was founded after Hurricane Katrina, is providing meals to those affected by the storm.
 You may donate or sign up to be a volunteer on their website.

-GoFundMe has set up a dedicated page for all fund-raisers in support of Hurricane Laura victims, whether created by the impacted families themselves or other concerned citizens.
+GoFundMe has set up a dedicated page for all fund-raisers in support of Hurricane Laura and Delta victims, whether created by the impacted families themselves or other concerned citizens.

 You can donate to Family Promise, an organization helping to support those displaced or facing homelessness as a result of the storm.

-GlobalGiving has set up a fund to support people impacted by Hurricane Laura in the form of emergency aid like food, water, medicine, and shelter.
+GlobalGiving has set up a fund to support people impacted by Hurricanes Laura and Delta in the form of emergency aid like food, water, medicine, and shelter.

-AARP Foundation has set up a relief fund to support victims of Hurricane Laura and will match contributions, dollar for dollar, up to $500,000.
+AARP Foundation has set up a relief fund to support victims of Hurricanes Laura and Delta, and will match contributions, dollar for dollar, up to $500,000.
 One hundred percent of all funds will be directed toward organizations providing relief and assistance to those in need in the stricken areas.